-Most people don’t know horses are not native to Peru.
-That’s probably because horseback riding in the Andean highlands has got to be one of the world’s greatest adventures!
+Most people don’t know horses are not native to Peru — that’s probably because horseback riding in the Andes has got to be one of the world’s great adventures!

 Did you know that Peru is famous for its caballo de paso: a breed of horse with Spanish and Moorish royal lineage?
 Horses are, of course, not native to Peru – they arrived along with the Spanish conquest.
 Interestingly, the Incas had never seen horses before, and it’s said that this new creature both intrigued and terrified them.

 It’s also widely believed that horses were pivotal in helping the Spanish conquistadors invade and conquer the region, as they could travel and dominate with more force and greater ease.
 After Peru’s colonization by Spain in 1533, horses were bred on the continent and used for transportation.